FAQ

 How is school data protected?

 Schedull uses encrypted connections between the browser and the application.
 Account authentication is handled separately from timetable content, and school timetable data is not sold to third parties for marketing.
+For procurement or data handling questions, use the privacy policy and contact page as the current references.

 How do I cancel a subscription?